(one synonym : Porina kershawi Lucas, 1891)

 (Photo: courtesy of Ken Harris, Morwell Park, Victoria)

-They pupate in their burrow.
+The caterpillars pupate in their burrow.
 When the moth is ready to emerge, the pupa wriggles to the top of the burrow, and the empty skin is left poking half out of the burrow after the adult moth has departed.

 The species is found in